 The Guided Study Sessions (GSS) Program offers FREE, regularly scheduled study sessions for traditionally difficult courses.
 Based on the Supplemental Instruction model (SI), weekly 50-minute sessions are held using a collaborative learning process.
 Attend once or attend every session, the choice is up to you.
 However, our data suggest that the more you attend, the higher your final grade will be in the course.

-Download and view the Fall 2018 GSS Schedule (pdf)
+Download and view the Spring 2019 GSS Schedule (pdf)

 Danielle Pafe, M.Ed.